Skip to main content

 Examples of Use

-The Number field is straightforward in its applications.
-The Real Estate Activity Management solution in the SmartSuite Solution Library provides some relatable examples to track:
+The number field is straightforward in its applications.
+Examples from the Real Estate Activity Management solution include:

 • Property size (sq. ft.)